dimas91/dimas-page/aedon/index.md

 ###### as recorded by Arch-Maester Hal Vyrizh of Sanctuary

 ### The Old World
-At the dawn of time, there were only the primal deities: Astor the Allfather, Vyta the Ur-Maiden, and Urzan the Darkbringer.
-Astor and Urzan were brothers, and they both wanted the hand of Vyta, so they fought for eternities, creating the stars from the sparks that flew during their battle.
-Eventually, Astor managed to defeat his brother, and then molded the empty world of Aedon from Urzan's broken shield, before banishing Urzan to stay on the other side of Aedon so they would never lay eyes on each other again.
+At the dawn of time, there were only the primal deities: Astor, Urzan, and Vyta.
+Astor and Urzan were brothers who both wanted the hand of Vyta, so they fought one another for eons, creating the stars in the night sky from the sparks that flew from their battle.
+Eventually, Astor managed to defeat his brother, winning the hand of Vyta.
+Angry with his brother, Astor decided to take his broken shield and create Aedon from it to banish Urzan to the other side of Aedon, so Astor would never have to lay eyes on him again.

 ![A primeval angel](https://i.imgur.com/qWLjtC4.png)

 Together, Astor and Vyta decided that Aedon would become the fruit of their love, and so they began sculpting the world and planting the seeds of life.
-During that time, they had children who would control the elements of Aedon, commonly known as The Five, namely Oryan, Myria, Zyrion, Phaerion, and Ilysia, gods of Earth, Water, Sky, Fire, and Nature respectively.
-They, in turn, created their own lesser gods, a pantheon of angels called The Many, who would serve as guardians and guides for Aedon.
+During that time, they had children who would control the primal elements of Aedon commonly known as The Five, namely Oryan, Myria, Zyrion, Phaerion, and Ilysia, gods of earth, water, sky, fire, and nature respectively.
+They, in turn, created their own lesser gods, a pantheon of angels we refer to as The Many, who would serve as guardians and guides for Aedon.

 ### The Age of Heroes
-Under the watchful eye of the gods, the early civilizations prospered and grew to great heights.
-In this time, Aedon itself was still wild and untamed, and other creatures grew strong and plentiful as well.
-Many of the tales from the Age of Heroes involve battles with dragons, giant monsters, powerful spirits, armies of undead, and mystical entities that were made from the world itself.
+Under the watchful eye of the gods, the early people grew strong and spread across the realm.
+In this time Aedon itself was still wild and dangerous, and other creatures grew strong and plentiful as well.
+Many of the tales from the Age of Heroes involve battles with dragons, giant monsters, powerful spirits, armies of the undead, and mystical entities that were made from the world itself.

 ![](https://i.imgur.com/PASnDLC.jpg)

-Over a long, long time, civilizations grew, and the dangers of primal Aedon grew smaller until they became a rarity.
+Over a long, long period of time, civilizations grew large and boundless and the dangerous beings of primal Aedon were slowly eradicated until they became a rarity.
 The dwarves of Westron had the streets of Gildhal lined with silver and gold.
 The elves of the east lived peaceful lives in their metropolis of Ilyen, harmonically interwoven into the forests of their home land.
 The Leonin lived peacefully on the Silent Flats, having tamed the wildlife that came before.
 The orcs in the south had an abundance of food that came from their fertile lands.
 And the humans at the center of it all thrived on the abundance of trade from the peace in the realm.

 ### The Tyrant's Reign